Brxndxnnn/Assignment2/Brandon.md

 ### Recent Conversations/Chat
 <img src="https://user-images.githubusercontent.com/104063681/182048348-689a3bb5-bcf8-4b40-87dc-6e93b1039b07.png" width="160" height="350">

+Shows the list of Chats/Conversations you have had with other Users.

 ### Realtime Chat
 <img src="https://user-images.githubusercontent.com/104063681/182048225-26eb49a3-6d66-4df8-b74d-fbdb884b4158.png" width="160" height="350"><img src="https://user-images.githubusercontent.com/104063681/182048232-c9c28799-8cfb-4259-ac69-63b28536b0f0.png" width="160" height="350">

+Chat with other Users of this app in Realtime.

 ### Profile Page of User you're chatting with
 <img src="https://user-images.githubusercontent.com/104063681/182048414-749a568a-0b1e-4fec-9391-f77a46784fa9.png" width="160" height="350">

+Look at the Profile Page of the User you're chatting with.